dscamiss/hesse/README.md

 assert hessian.equal(expected), "Error in Hessian values"
 ```

+Generally speaking, the shape of the Hessian matrix will be `(batch_size, output_size, ...)`.
+In this instance, `batch_size = 2` and `output_size = 2`.

 ## Reduced Hessian matrix

-Computing the Hessian matrix of `model` with respect to a subset of the model parameters is also easy:
+To compute the Hessian matrix of `model` with respect to a subset of the model parameters, just specify the parameter names:

 ```python
 hessian = hesse.model_hessian_matrix(model=model, inputs=(x, y), params=("A"))